animal-tree/Writing-stuff-2/Theories/Magic-Smartwatch-Probabilities.md

 </a>
 </p>

-The polarity and polarity dimension are ignored and can be regarded like imaginary dimensions for the purpose of computing probabilities.
+The polarity angle and polarity dimension are ignored and can be regarded like imaginary dimensions for the purpose of computing probabilities.
 However, they will be used in a real, physical way in a moment to describe and unify the mechanisms of wave, spin, and polarization/or magnetism in particles and composite particles, as well as answer the mystery of Baryonic asymmetry.

 If you like, wristwatch probabilities can be thought of as a more physical, real spinnor.
 Spinnors 2.0.
 Spinnors as physical objects in space that vote amongst each other through location dependent interference.
 No imaginary units.